theY4Kman/infusionsoft-client/README.rst

 Generate Code Stubs
 -------------------

-Shipped with ``infusionsoft-api`` is code to download the official Infusionsoft XML-RPC docs, parse them with `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_, and generate Python 3.5-compatible stubs for all methods.
+Shipped with ``infusionsoft-client`` is code to download the official Infusionsoft XML-RPC docs, parse them with `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_, and generate Python 3.5-compatible stubs for all methods.

 To generate these yourself, first install the extra requirements: